BryanHogan/bryanhogan/src/pages/now.md

 location: Cologne in Germany
 ---

-- Writing my bachelor thesis.
+- Planing what to do in my future.
+- Work on DailySelfTrack app, make it into a startup?
 - Learning Korean.

-Mainly working on writing my thesis now.
-Building an app for self-tracking.